Part 4 of 4

 At the conference, I was also very glad to see Art Jensen, Chris Brand, and Glayde Whitney.
 Glayde Whitney may not be as well known as some of the others, but he was a behavior geneticist at Florida State University who did some great work.
-He also wrote the introduction to David Duke’s book, which took considerable courage, and for years, he generously answered my numerous email questions about behavior genetics.
+He also wrote the introduction to David Duke’s My Awakening, which took considerable courage, and for years, he generously answered my numerous email questions about behavior genetics.

 Richard and Glayde both presented papers the first day of the conference.
 The second day, I stayed in my hotel room and rested, but Richard later filled me in on all the details.
 Apparently, there was a protest in which about a dozen people barged into the lecture hall and marched up on the stage, wielding a giant banner which read “Diversity not Discrimination” (prompting eye-rolling from the audience).
 The intruders refused to leave, so that was the end of that.
 I honestly don’t understand how the organizers failed to anticipate and prevent such a disruption.
 At any rate, most of us got together for a lively dinner that night at the Oxford and Cambridge Club.
 When I returned to Boston, I adopted an adorable kitten, and I decided to name him “Richard.”